Acute Stress Disorder

 Acute stress disorder has a variable rate of occurrences.
 Variations from 6% to 33% have been seen in trauma victims.
 Different types of trauma elicit different types of responses.
 For example survivors of a natural disaster may have a lower occurrence rate of acute stress disorder.
 In addition, it appears that survivors of assaults, robberies or mass shootings have a high occurrence rate of acute stress disorder, possibly due to the nature of the traumatic event.

 Acute stress disorder, PTSD and anxiety, in general, can be caused by a variety of situations in life.
-If drugs or alcohol are to blame, or if you resort to the use of drugs or alcohol as a means of coping with stress, call our helpline toll-free at 800-598-5053 to speak with a treatment specialist.
+If drugs or alcohol are to blame, or if you resort to the use of drugs or alcohol as a means of coping with stress, call our helpline toll-free at 800-598-5053 (Who Answers?) to speak with a treatment specialist.

 The Risk Factors for Acute Stress Disorder Are: